Five Dentistry Myths Debunked by a Burbank Dentist

 There are myths about dentistry that people assume as true.
 Myths can be very dangerous when they have to do with health.
 You need to know the truth about the density and make educated choices.
 Believing in a myth can damage your oral and overall health.
 Today we are going to debunk five dentistry myths that are commonly known and told to the Burbank dentist.

 Many dental problems start without pain or other signs.
-When there is a new cavity developing in your mouth, in the beginning it does not give you a toothache.
+When there is a new cavity developing in your mouth, in the beginning, it does not give you a toothache.
 This does not mean that you do not have a developing cavity or a periodontal disease at the early stage of the disease.
 If you visit the Burbank dentist at least twice a year you are not going to run into this problem.
 The dentist will check your teeth and gums for any potential problems.

 Gum disease at its early stage is not accompanied by bleeding gums.
-Only after the disease is not treated at the early stage, your gums start to bleed.
-At this stage it becomes obvious that you need to visit a dentist.
+Only after the disease is not treated at the early stage, do your gums start to bleed.
+At this stage, it becomes obvious that you need to visit a dentist.
 It would be much easier for the dentist to treat a gum disease that is not accompanied by bleeding.

 Myth #3: Bad breath is a result of bad brushing.

-Myth #4: I am taking care of my teeth at home, I do not need a dental visit.
+Myth #4: I am taking care of my teeth at home, and I do not need a dental visit.

 Myth #5: Chewing gum has the same effect as flossing.